Chris Froome admits he is lucky to be alive after horror crash

 “Whilst this is a setback and a major one at that, I am focusing on looking forward.
 There is a long road to recovery ahead, but that recovery starts now and I am fully focused on returning back to my best.”

-The post was issued with a picture of Froome giving the thumbs up from his bed at the University Hospital of St Etienne, where he has been receiving treatment.
+The post was issued with a picture of Froome giving the thumbs up from his bed at the University Hospital of St Etienne where he underwent a six-hour operation.